megacamelus/camel-upstream-info/camel-documentation/camel-minio.md

 This operation will list the objects in the mycamelbucket bucket

--   GetObject: this operation gets a single object in a specific bucket
+-   `GetObject`: this operation gets a single object in a specific bucket

 <!-- -->